dingo-d/woo-solo-api/README.txt

 == Description ==

-Solo API WooCommerce Integration plugin will integrate with your checkout process, and will send the API request with the order details to the SOLO service which will in turn create a PDF of the recipe or order on your SOLO dashboard.
+Woo Solo Api plugin will integrate with your checkout process, and will send the API request with the order details to the SOLO service which will in turn create a PDF of the recipe or order on your SOLO dashboard.

 Additionally, the recipe or order will be stored on your site, and you'll have the option of sending this PDF as a separate